Your Song (Rita Ora song): Commercial performance

 In the United Kingdom, "Your Song" peaked at number 13 on the UK Singles Chart on 8 June 2017 and reached its summit at number seven in the issue dated 13 July, as Ora's second most successful song after "Anywhere" (2017).
 In May 2020, the song received a double platinum certification from the British Phonographic Industry (BPI) for shifting more than 1,400,000 units in the UK.
 In Australia, it reached number 12 on the ARIA Singles Chart and number 16 on the New Zealand Singles Chart in New Zealand.
 Between 2017 and 2022, "Your Song" garnered a triple platinum certification from the Recorded Music New Zealand (RMNZ) in New Zealand and a quintuple platinum award from the Australian Recording Industry Association (ARIA) in Australia for selling than 90,000 and 350,000 units, respectively.
 In Canada, the song reached number 68 on the Canadian Hot 100 in the issue dated 22 July 2017, having spent a total of 12 weeks on the ranking.
 In April 2018, it received a platinum certification from Music Canada (MC) for shifting more than 80,000 units in the Canada.
 In the United States, "Your Song" peaked atop the Billboard Dance Club Songs chart and reached number 23 on the Bubbling Under Hot 100 on 26 August 2017.
 In March 2019, the song garnered a gold certification from the Recording Industry Association of America (RIAA) in the US for selling more than 500,000 units.

 Elsewhere, "Your Song" reached the top 10 in Austria, the Flanders region of Belgium, Ireland and Scotland.
 Other top 50 positions were achieved in Croatia, Czech Republic, Denmark, Finland, France, Germany, Hungary, Netherlands, Norway, Poland, Portugal, Slovakia, Spain, Sweden, Switzerland and the Wallonia region of Belgium.
 Furthermore, the song peaked at number four on the Billboard Euro Digital Song Sales ranking, having spent a total of 17 weeks on the chart.
-It received a gold certification in Austria, France, Portugal and Sweden as well as a triple gold award from the Bundesverband Musikindustrie in Germany.
-The song garnered a platinum certification in Belgium, Brazil, Denmark, Italy, Netherlands and Switzerland.
+It received a gold certification in Austria, Portugal and Sweden as well as a triple gold award from the Bundesverband Musikindustrie in Germany.
+The song garnered a platinum certification in Belgium, Brazil, Denmark, France, Italy, Netherlands and Switzerland.
 Additionally, it received a double platinum award from IFPI Norway in Norway and from the Polish Society of the Phonographic Industry (ZPAV) in Poland for shifting more than 120,000 and 100,000 units, respectively.